MinatoNamikaze02/Optimization-Techniques-Calculators/README.md

 ## Getting a wrong answer?
    * Re-check your input function (the syntax expected is slightly different -> [updates](#Updates)).
    * Check the input values you've fed.
-   * See if your questions specifies the number of iterations.
    * See if your answer was obtained a few iterations prior.

 ## Updates